Tag Archives: life

 When they landed the boat, they saw a charcoal fire in place, with fish laid on it and bread.
 Yeshua said “Bring some of the fish that you have just caught”..”Come and have some breakfast”

-When he was on the Earth, he healed the sick, raised the dead, fed thousands, restored sight, stopped storms, walked on water, cast out demons and asked for nothing in return.
-He lived a modest life and rewarded kindness, yet he spoke with authority.
+When he was on the Earth, He healed the sick, raised the dead, fed thousands, restored sight, stopped storms, walked on water, cast out demons and asked for nothing in return.
+He lived a modest life and rewarded kindness, yet He spoke with authority.

 Through Yeshua we find a person who cares about the daily woes of his friends, and seeks to help them, when they are in need: despite being King of Kings and Lord of Lords.